 Q: To create strong consumer experiences, do we need to embrace more agile research approaches that allow us to tap into changing dynamics and act upon them?

 Research agility is a very important part of our approach and innovation process.
-Whilst we used to have a phased-out approach with innovation, now it’s about testing as many (high-potential) concepts as possible and bringing them to market as quickly as possible.
+We used to have a phased-out approach with innovation; now it’s about testing as many (high-potential) concepts as possible and bringing them to market as quickly as possible.
 Gone are the days where we could rely on one product delivering millions of dollars of sales in year one and putting all your eggs into one basket.
-Product lifecycles aren’t what they used to be, and this challenges us to make sure we are more efficient and agile than ever when it comes to product development and innovation.”
+Product lifecycles aren’t what they used to be.
+And this challenges us to make sure we are more efficient and agile than ever when it comes to product development and innovation.”

 Q: Is generating strong consumer insights that tap into new opportunities for growth a top strategic priority for businesses today?